bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 Lastly, the most important setting to alter here is 'Disable push'; it is critical this is turned off in order for automatic commit/pull operations to trigger.

+You are now away to the races and automatic commit/push operations should trigger as you build out your own personal knowledge base (capturing configuration changes, mardown file alterations/additions, etc).
+For example, as I have been compiling notes for this blog post the process has triggered numerous times.
+In Obsidian you will see a toastr-style notification:

+Image

+From a Git GUI, such as Fork, you should observe the following:

+Image